 Mottingham is a 9-acre freehold property.
 The Secretary of State for Education retains the right to 100% of any net sale proceeds from the land for a period of 40 years from the transfer date, through an overage clause.

-The asset under construction costs are in respect of a proposed building project at the Mottingham site.
-A planning application has been submitted in 2022 with the expectation of approval being granted to commence construction in early 2023, if planning permission is received in November 2022 (note18).
+The asset under construction costs are in respect of a building project at the Mottingham site.
+Approvals are in place.
+Building work started in July 2023 and is expected to complete by October 2024.